risingwavelabs/risingwave-docs/docs/deploy/hardware-requirements.md

   - ≥2 CPU cores
   - ≥4 GB memory

-## Etcd

-RisingWave utilizes etcd for persisting data for meta nodes.
-It is crucial to note that etcd is highly sensitive to disk write latency.
-Slow disk performance can increase etcd request latency and potentially impact cluster stability.

-To optimize performance and stability, please consider the following recommendations:

-- For optimum disk performance, we recommend using local SSDs or high-performance virtualized block devices.
-If deploying etcd on Amazon EBS, we recommend gp3 or faster SSD volumes.
-- If you have a single meta node, increase the value of `meta_leader_lease_secs` to optimize performance.
-- If using MinIO, avoid deploying etcd and MinIO on the same disks to prevent conflicts or performance degradation.
-- For detailed disk performance requirements and recommendations, refer to the [Disks](https://etcd.io/docs/v3.3/op-guide/hardware/#disks) section in the etcd documentation.

 ## Storage

 RisingWave offers support for multiple storage systems as storage backends.
 For the complete list of supported storage systems for Kubernetes deployments, see [Set up a RisingWave cluster in Kubernetes](/deploy/risingwave-kubernetes.md#deploy-a-risingwave-instance).